 PRESENTED FOR DEMONSTRATION ONLY BY BETTER CREAM MILK BOTTLE CO.
 GRAND RAPIDS, MICHIGAN (picture).
 This bottle was also embossed PAT.
 PEND. and made by the Lamb Glass Company.
 Grand Rapids, Michigan was the home to the Modern Top Milk Bottle Company so one wonders if this was an early sample bottle for the company.
 Was the original name of the company the Better Cream Milk Bottle Company?
 An interesting addition to the story of the Modern Top milk bottle and we thank Don for sharing this bottle with us.

 In the picture above, the first and second milk bottles are round, quart, pyroglazed examples of the Modern Top milk bottle.
 The center bottle is a square, quart bottle and is labeled as the Spas-Savr Modern Top.
 Note that the spelling is different than the Space-Saver Cream Top milk bottle.
-The Modern Top Milk Bottle Company was advertising the Spas-Savr bottle in 1945.
+The Modern Top Milk Bottle Company was advertising the Spas-Savr bottle in April of 1945.
 The fourth bottle is a pint Modern Top and the last milk bottle is a half pint Modern Top.
 The half pint also has the slogan A BETTER BOTTLE OF MILK embossed on the lip.
 This was a slogan that Lamb Glass Company offered on their bottle lips.
 The pint and half pint Modern Top milk bottles were only used by a few dairies and are not common.
 A few California dairies even used a half gallon Modern Top milk bottle.
 Click here to see a quart and half gallon Modern Top milk bottle used by one San Diego, California dairy.
 The dairies in California that we know of that used the half gallon Modern Top milk bottle were Mountain Meadow Creameries of San Diego, Kirk Ragland Creamery of Bakersfield and Pioneer Dairy Company of Pittsburg.
 The Modern Top Milk Bottle Company varied the shape of their half gallon milk bottles.
 On some the cream bulb had the Modern Top shape while on others the cream bulb was more rounded, similar to the Cream Top milk bottle (picture).
 Both styles of milk bottles were embossed with the same patent dates.
 At the time these bottles were made the patent for the Cream Top milk bottle had expired and the Modern Top Milk Bottle Company could copy the Cream Top style of bulb and not worry about patent infringement.
 Modern Top milk bottles can also be found embossed (picture).
 Modern Top milk bottles are much less common than Cream Top milk bottles.
 Since the Modern Top milk bottle was introduced so much later than the Cream Top milk bottle it was forced to compete against the Cream Top bottle after its patent had expired.

 Modern Top milk bottles were sold under a franchise plan to only one dairy in a territory.
 The Modern Top Milk Bottle Company of Grand Rapids, Michigan was the company that controlled the rights to the Modern Top milk bottle and sold the franchises.
 In California, Paul L. Schwartz of Monrovia, California advertised as the western representative in 1939-1941.
 However Schwartz and the Modern Top milk bottle company soon separated and ended up in court fighting over commissions due him.
 This probably did not help sales of the Modern Top milk bottle in California.
 One sales pitch was that at the time the Modern Top milk bottle was introduced, the patent was about to expire on the Cream Top milk bottle.
 Once the patent expired dairies that were using the Cream Top milk bottle could no longer be guaranteed exclusivity.
 If they switched to the Modern Top milk bottle however the patent would be in affect for 14 years to protect their franchise.